scottdh/11ty-sass-template/src/work/nadex.md

 The decision to prioritise testing meant that by week 5, we'd iterated a number of times on these challenges, not only in the UI, but also collaborating with marketing to properly inform customers.
 These efforts paid off hugely as we saw 80% of mobile traders successfully "install" the web app to their homescreens.
 This meant they had the best trading experience possible and Nadex had a sizable share of traders ready to use the PWA should they lose access to the native apps.

-<h2>Final thoughts</h2>
+<h2 id="finalThoughts">Final Thoughts</h2>

 The 4 months I spent on this project were some of the most fulfilling I've had in my career.
 From start to finish it showcased how effective an empowered team can be, if trusted to make decisions.
 Which I think we earned with a very transparent way of working and rapid, visible progress.

 It definitely helped that the product team was perhaps the strongest I'd ever worked with.
 It wasn't just their skill and expertise that enabled us to move so quickly, but their willingness to engage meaningfully in cross-functional collaboration.
 It was intese, but it was also a lot of fun.

-In a realtively short space of time we had exceeded business expectations and offered customers an entirely new channel to trade from, with a measurably improved experience.
+In a relatively short space of time we had exceeded business expectations and offered customers an entirely new channel to trade from, with a measurably improved experience.